dineshbabu/SpringJPA_from_plural_sight/README.md

 ps-guitar-db
 ============

-A Basic Spring JPA app with an H2 DB
+A Basic Spring JPA ( Not Spring Data JPA ) app with an H2 DB.
+Spring Data JPA is in the branch mentioned at the bottom

 Prerequisites
 -------------